In the guide

 • specific declarations if sweeteners, sugars and sweeteners, aspartame, or polyols are present

 A full explanation of how to label your products can be found in 'Labelling of prepacked foods: general' and the other guides on prepacked foods that it links to.
-Please note, however, that sandwiches are exempt from the requirement to provide a net quantity indication.
+Please note, however, that sandwiches are exempt from the requirement to provide a net quantity declaration.

 Back to top